mees-van-wel/hexa-center-website/src/routes/guide/healthcare/dossiers/index.md

 # Dossiers

-The dossiers functionality is part of the Healthcare module.
+The dossier functionality is part of the Healthcare module.
 The Healthcare module is a paid feature, ask your Hexa Center representative for more information about paid features.
 The Dossier functionality is used to create a medical dossier for clients.

 ## 1. Dossier definition